yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 dotenv.config();

-// mediumToken: process.env.PROD_MEDIUM_TOKEN!, TEST_MEDIUM_TOKEN
-const postCreationConfig: PostCreationConfig = {
+// You only need to modify the postCreationConfig when deploying, and then deploy. const postCreationConfig: PostCreationConfig = {
-  accessToken: process.env.TEST_MEDIUM_TOKEN!, //set token
+  accessToken: process.env.TEST_MEDIUM_TOKEN!, // set token
-  directoryName: "How to manage Medium posts in Git as Markdown files", //select post
+  folderName: "How to manage Medium posts in Git as Markdown files", // set folder name
   actionType: "create", // what to do
-  publishStatus: "draft", // how to set post
+  publishStatus: "draft",
 };

 switch (postCreationConfig.actionType) {